-Our FSS partner, Heartland Human Care Services, works directly with participants on setting personal goals, developing a plan and identifying resources and supports to meet the goals, and increasing financial stability and awareness.
+Our partner Heartland Human Care Services works directly with participants on setting personal goals, developing a plan and identifying resources and supports to meet the goals, and increasing financial stability and awareness.
 FSS Coordinators also provide mentoring to empower families in making positive life changes.

 While participants work on their self-sufficiency plan, CHA manages an FSS savings account that enables participants to build financial assets.
 As participants achieve their personal goals they may be eligible to accrue credits to the savings account see Pay Points Chart.
 When participants meet goals and graduate from the program, they are eligible to receive a payout of the monies accrued throughout the duration of participation – historically the average savings to a participant is around $6,000.

 Visit CHAngemakers to read stories of success from FSS and other CHA programs.